These Frequently Asked Questions (FAQs) answer the most common questions we get asked about onboarding to CloudCheckr.

 For more information, review the Dashboards topic.

 Question: What can I do with Advanced Grouping?

 Advanced Grouping is one of our most powerful tools–giving you total flexibility over cost data in your billing file.
-Advanced Grouping allows you to easily pivot your data and costs by multiple levels of DBR criteria, such as Account, Resource ID, Service, and Tag Keys.
+Advanced Grouping allows you to easily pivot your data and costs by multiple levels of billing criteria, such as Account, Resource ID, Service, and Tag Keys.
 For instance, you can group costs by Tag Keys of CustomerName, then group costs within that by Tag Key of ProductName.
 You can create reports with up to five levels of groupings with tag keys.